nginxinc/nginx-wiki/source/modules/set_misc.rst

 Installation
 ------------
 This module is included and enabled by default in the `ngx_openresty bundle <http://openresty.org>`__.
-If you want to install this module manually with your own Nginx source tarball, then follow the steps below:
+If you want to install this module manually with your own NGINX source tarball, then follow the steps below:

-Grab the nginx source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.7 (see Compatibility_), and then build the source with this module:
+Grab the NGINX source code from `nginx.org <http://nginx.org/>`_, for example, the version 1.7.7 (see Compatibility_), and then build the source with this module:

 .. code-block:: bash